noodlemctwoodle/homeassistant/guides/ha_core_metrics.md

 ## Update notifications!
 Core, HACS, Supervisor and Addons

-Thanks to [CentralCommand](https://community.home-assistant.io/t/update-notifications-core-hacs-supervisor-and-addons/182295) for the excellant write up.
-If you require any assistance or further configuration please refer back the the post on the Home Assistant Communiuty.
+Thanks to [CentralCommand](https://community.home-assistant.io/t/update-notifications-core-hacs-supervisor-and-addons/182295) for the excellent write up.
+If you require any assistance or further configuration please refer back the the post on the Home Assistant Community.
 I Take zero credit for any of this write up.

 To start we need sensors that tell us when updates are available.
 For Core and HACS we’re good to go since those come standard with binary_sensor.updater for Core and sensor.hacs for HACS.
 However there is no sensor for Supervisor and its addons so we need to make one.